Everything you need to know to plan a memorable visit to the world's northernmost medieval cathedral in Trondheim, Norway.

 It holds a special place in the history of Norway, beginning its life as a simple wooden chapel built to stand over the tomb of Saint Olav, the Viking king who played a big role in the introduction of Christianity, and would go on to become the patron saint of Norway.

-In the picture below you can clearly see the cathedral and the river, and if you look closely you can follow the river all the way to the fjord, past the old colourful wharves of Kjøpmannsgata and Bakklandet:
+In the picture at the top of this article you can clearly see the cathedral and the river, and if you look closely you can follow the river all the way to the fjord, past the old colourful wharves of Kjøpmannsgata and Bakklandet.

 The West Front